qmk/qmk_firmware/docs/flashing.md

 Flashing sequence:

 1. Enter the bootloader using any of the following methods:
-    * Press the `QK_BOOT` keycode
+    * Press the `QK_BOOT` keycode;
-    * Press the `RESET` button on the PCB if available
+    * Press the `RESET` button on the PCB if available;
-    * Short RST to GND quickly
+    * Short RST to GND quickly.
-2. Wait for the OS to detect the device
+2. Wait for the OS to detect the device.
-3. Erase the flash memory (will be done automatically if using the Toolbox or CLI/`make` command)
+3. Erase the flash memory (will be done automatically if using the Toolbox or CLI/`make` command).
-4. Flash a .hex file
+4. Flash a .hex file.
-5. Reset the device into application mode (will be done automatically as above)
+5. Reset the device into application mode (will be done automatically as above).

 ### QMK DFU